sdr-enthusiasts/docker-acarshub/README.md

 ## Logging

-* All processes are logged to the container's stdout, and can be viewed with `docker logs [-f] container`.
+* All processes are logged to the container's stdout unless `VERBOSE` is enabled in which case aircraft messages are logged to the disk.
+General logging can be viewed with `docker logs [-f] container`.

 ## Future improvements